-When you first set up your Apple Watch, the device asks you to input your age, gender, weight, and height.
+When setting up your Apple Watch, the device asks you to input your age, gender, weight, and height.
 Meanwhile, as a fitness tracker, the device itself equips various sensors to actively track your activity and heart rate.
-Through a series of algorithms, Apple uses this data to create an estimate of how many calories you are burning.
+Through a series of algorithms, Apple uses this data to estimate how many calories you burn.

 Additionally, your Apple Watch allows you to specify your activities for improved accuracy during workouts.
 Choosing a relevant type of workout (such as outdoor cycling or swimming, for example), enables your Apple Watch to use the appropriate sensors and data sources when estimating results.
 This results in specific calorie calculations for each workout type.

 Once you know how the Apple Watch calculates calories burned, the next question is its accuracy.
 Bluntly speaking, Apple’s measurements are called estimates for a reason.
 Outside of an extremely controlled environment, it would be very difficult to determine your caloric burn with 100% accuracy on any fitness tracker.
 However, Apple Watches are powerful tools, and these estimates are largely considered dependable.